 View the resources Dave used to teach his geology unit

-Learn more about the many forms, shapes and sizes that volcanoes come in.
+Use Types of volcanoes to learn more about the many forms, shapes and sizes that volcanoes come in.

-View how different processes work to change rocks from one type to another.
+In The rock cycle, view how different processes work to change rocks from one type to another.